TorchlightSoftware/particle/README.md

 * Delta

-This function is passed the Identity of the client, and a receiver function.
-It is responsible for wiring up some kind of event source which will be forwarded by the Beam to any registered Collectors.
+This function is passed the Identity of the Collector, and a receiver function.
+It is responsible for wiring up some kind of event source which will be forwarded by the Stream to any registered Collectors.

 I wrote a library for listening to the mongo oplog which can be used for this purpose.
 You can find it [here](https://github.com/torchlightsoftware/mongo-watch).
 You want to use the 'normal' format to get a message format compatible with Particle.
 Note that this will not work for shared DB hosting solutions.
 If you are interested in getting something working for that sort of platform I have some ideas... please contact me.